manishsinghraj/learn-JavaScript/js_interview.md

 **Explanation:** Similar to `let`, variables declared with `const` are also not initialized until their declaration statement is reached during execution.
 Therefore, attempting to access `c` before it's declared results in a ReferenceError.

-You're right.
-I apologize for the oversight.
-Let me correct that.

-In the provided function `abc()`, when trying to access variable `b` before its initialization, a `ReferenceError` will occur because `let` and `const` variables are not initialized until their declaration statement is reached.
-Sure, let's update the markdown with the corrected example and label it as Example 14:

 ## Example 14